 2016.
 Review of Richard Roger's book Digital Methods.
 Nordicom Information 38(3).
 [In Swedish]

 2020.
 Norsk Medietidskrift.
-Special issue on the relationship between music and media in the digital age.
+Special issue on Music and Media.

 2018.
 View: Journal of European Television History and Culture.
 Special issue on Audiovisual Data in the Digital Humanities.

-2019--(ongoing).
+2021.
 Internet Histories.
 Special issue on the Genealogies of Online Content Identification, together with Guillaume Heuguet (Sorbonne Nouvelle).
+With contributions from Wolfgang Ernst, Brian Justie, Gavin Feller, and Andrew Ventimiglia.
 Link.

 2017.
 Culture Unbound.
 Special issue on Spotify and digital methods, together with Anna Johansson, Pelle Snickars, Rasmus Fleischer and Patrick Vonderau.
 Link.